tomi/vscode-rf-language-server/client/README.md

 | `rfLanguageServer.logLevel` | What information of the language server is logged in the Output.
 Possible values `off`, `errors`, `info`, `debug`|
 | `rfLanguageServer.trace.server` | what information of the communication between VSCode and the rfLanguageServer is logged to the Output.
 Possible values `off`, `messages`, `verbose`|

+The `includePaths` and `excludePaths` properties take a list of glob-like file patterns.
+Even though any files can be matched this way, only files with supported extensions are included (i.e. `.robot`, `.txt`, and `.py`).

+If the `includePaths` is left unspecified, the parser defaults to including all `.robot` files in the containing directory and subdirectories except those excluded using the `excludePaths` property.

 ## Known issues